Nuclear Now

 Nuclear Now is a 2022 American documentary film, directed and co-written by Oliver Stone.
 The movie argues that nuclear energy is a solution needed to fight climate change because other renewable energies by themselves will not be sufficient in time for the planet to obtain carbon neutrality before climate change becomes irreversible.

 The movie is based on the book A Bright Future: How Some Countries Have Solved Climate Change and the Rest Can Follow written by the US scientists Joshua S. Goldstein and Staffan A. Qvist.
 Goldstein co-authored the screenplay together with Oliver Stone.
 Producers include: Stefano Buono, Isabelle Boemeke, and Jon Kilik.

 The documentary premiered out of competition at the 79th edition of the Venice Film Festival.
+Community theatrical screenings in the United States and Canada were made available on demand through Gathr.
 Stone and Goldstein later also pledged for their propositions at the 53rd World Economic Forum 2023 in Davos, Switzerland.
 It features one of the final film scores of Vangelis.

 Plot

 As the narrator of the movie, Stone advocates nuclear power as a safe source of energy that can replace fossil fuels and thereby help to fight climate change.
 He predicts a doubling or quadrupling of the demand for electricity worldwide in the coming 30 years.
 In order to ensure sufficient backing with low-carbon power, Stone suggests a mass-production of nuclear power plants.

 Stone argues that recycling, electric cars and consumption of environmentally friendly products are just attempts of middle class citizens to feel good but will not make a real difference for the climate.
 The script writers accuse the anti-nuclear movement of equating nuclear power with nuclear weapons and thus creating a primal fear against this form of energy.
 The writers furthermore imply that the oil and gas industry has been funding the campaigns.